 Who are we?

-Cogwheel Counselling provides affordable counselling in Cambridgeshire to couples, families and individuals of all ages.
+Cogwheel Counselling provides affordable counselling in Cambridgeshire to individual clients of all ages, children, young people and adults.

 Cogwheel Counselling is the controller for the personal information we process, unless we state otherwise.
 You can contact us about data privacy by post, email, or phone at:

-Head of Services, Cogwheel Counselling, 47-51 Norfolk Street, Cambridge CB1 2LD
+Head of Services, Cogwheel Counselling, 66 Devonshire Road, Cambridge, CB1 2BL

 Telephone: 01223 464385